 Interestingly, even some of the most expensive, professionally-decorated homes don’t show very well without staging.
-To get a better understanding about why that is, it helps to learn more about how staging actually makes your home more attractive to buyers.
+To get a better understanding of why that is.
+It helps to learn more about how staging actually makes your home more attractive to buyers.

-So, instead of making what you have look its best, the job of a home stager is to make your home more appealing to potential buyers.
-And that means staging it so that when buyers walk into each room, they can envision what it would look like with their personal touch, instead of seeing your personal touch.
+So, instead of making what you have to look its best.
+The job of a home stager is to make your home more appealing to potential buyers.
+And that means staging it so that when buyers walk into each room.
+They can envision what it would look like with their personal touch.
+Instead of seeing your personal touch.

 The Benefits of Home Staging